Manley12/Articles/Httpcodecheatsheetwhatyouneedtoknowabouthttprequestsandresponses.md

   </tr>
   <tr>
     <td>422 Unprocessable Entity</td>
-    <td>The request was well-formed but the server was unable to follow due to semnatic errors</td>
+    <td>The request was well-formed but the server was unable to follow due to semantic errors</td>
   </tr>
   <tr>
     <td>423 Locked</td>